AI Coding Tools Landscape 2026

 - Ability to route tasks by model complexity

 - **New Tools:** Utilise advanced cost management tools like AI Cost Optimiser 2026, which provides real-time analytics and predictive cost modelling to enhance budgeting accuracy.
-New entrants such as CostGuard AI have also gained traction for their intuitive dashboards and integration capabilities.
+CostGuard AI continues to be a prominent tool, noted for its intuitive dashboards and integration capabilities, meeting current market needs effectively.

 ## 4) Developer Experience